THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 G.11 Clubs with a valid contest permit, have the exclusive use of the fishery named on the permit for the date stated, subject to the terms and conditions on the permit.

-G.12 It shall constitute an offence for any member (including the holder of a day permit) to fail to vacate any Association venue which is booked for a bona fide contest, when requested to do so by a duly authorised person (including the holder of a valid contest permit for the particular venue).
+G.12 It shall constitute an offence for any member to fail to vacate any Association venue which is booked for a bona fide contest, when requested to do so by a duly authorised person (including the holder of a valid contest permit for the particular venue).